theiostream/theos-ref/2_1_1_5_0_TARGET.md

 This variable, if defined, specifies the desired system root for the target.
 Its data should then be considered when setting `_THEOS_TARGET_CFLAGS` and `_THEOS_TARGET_LDFLAGS`.

 Defaults to empty.

 %INDENTEND%

+### Common Variables

+%INDENT%

+When some target variables are common across targets (for instance, for all Windows targets, the executable extension will be .exe), by convention a makefile should be created at `$(THEOS_MAKE_PATH)/targets/_common/<common name>.mk`, and this makefile should be included by all targets that have this common variable.

+The documentation of which common targets Theos offers and which target variables are usually placed there, refer to [Default Common Targets](./2_1_1_5_3_DEFAULT_COMMON_TARGETS.md).

+%INDENTEND%